Barbi Twins: Early years

 According to the twins, their interest in animal activism began in childhood, after experiencing, at their father's ranch, animals they'd befriended and named would end up going to slaughter.
-In response, they drafted a heartfelt manifesto they called "Civil Rights for Animals."
+In response, they drafted a heartfelt manifesto they called "Civil Rights for Animals".

 Website

-The twins founded a website for animal activism called TheKittyLiberationFront.org which has now become TwinBunnies.com, and help animal charities and rescue groups worldwide, volunteer with shelters for walking and rehabilitating dogs, participate in the TNR (Trap, Neuter and Return).
-They made calendar featuring shelter animals, called “Pinup Pets” which was to support the hurricane animal rescue efforts (as seen in their documentary Your Mommy Kills Animals).
+The twins founded a website for animal activism called TheKittyLiberationFront.org, which has now become TwinBunnies.com, and help animal charities and rescue groups worldwide, volunteer with shelters for walking and rehabilitating dogs, participate in the TNR (Trap, Neuter and Return).
+They made a calendar featuring shelter animals called "Pinup Pets", which was to support the hurricane animal rescue efforts (as seen in their documentary Your Mommy Kills Animals).

-In a 2009 article by Fox News called the twins "the Willie Nelson of pin-up girls interviewing the twins where they spoke of how they (the twins) use their “seven and a half minutes each of fame” to speak out for animals.
+In a 2009 article by Fox News called the twins "the Willie Nelson of pin-up girls", interviewing the twins where they spoke of how they (the twins) use their "seven and a half minutes each of fame" to speak out for animals.
 They participate in animal protests, such as anti-pet shops, anti-puppy mill, anti-circus, and anti-animal experimentation (vivisection) and are vegan.
 They held a vigil for pets lost during the pet food poisoning that occurred that same year.
 They also help lobby animal bills, such as the pet food safety bill.